HelTecAutomation/HeltecDocs/en/source/general/how_to_config_raspberry_pi.md

-# How To Upload The TF Card Image Of Raspberry Pi, Configure WiFi Access, SSH Connection
+# How to Upload the TF Card Image of Raspberry Pi, Configure WiFi Access, SSH Connection

 ## 1.Prepare Related Tools
 - [SD Formatter](http://119.23.153.38/download/SD_Formatter.zip) *(It's not necessary，If you need to format the TF card with an existing Raspberry Pi image, You need this tool.)*